aki2o/emacs-plsense/README.md

 I think the best way is that analyzing is done for latest content of buffer when user require completion/help.
 But, the way is high cost.
 So, do analyzing at the other timing for high-performance.
-At present, the timing is when the following command is executed.
+If you use `plsense-config-default`, the timing is when the following command is executed.

 * save-buffer
 * newline